pjambet/redis-in-ruby/content/post/chapter-3-multiple-clients.md

 ### `Thread.new` in the constructor

 As soon as the server starts, we create a new thread, which does only one thing, accept new clients.
 This second thread starts an infinite loop, inside the loop we call `accept`, and block until it returns a new client.
-When we do receive a new client, we store in the `@clients` instance variable, so that it can be used from the main thread, in the main loop.
+When we do receive a new client, we add it to the `@clients` instance variable, so that it can be used from the main thread, in the main loop.

-By moving the blocking call to `accept` to a different thread, we're not blocking the main loop anymore.
-Not with `accept` at least, there are still issues with this implementation, and `gets` is also a blocking call.
+By moving the blocking call to `accept` to a different thread, we're not blocking the main loop with the `accept` call anymore.
+There are still issues with this implementation, `gets` is also a blocking call.
 We're improving things one step at a time.

 ### `client_command_with_args.nil?`

 The main loop is pretty different now.
 We start by iterating through the `@clients` array.
-The idea being that on each iteration of `loop`, we want to give each of the connected clients a change to be handled.
+The idea being that on each iteration of `loop`, we want to give each of the connected clients a chance to be handled.

 A `nil` value returned by gets means that we reached the end of the file, often called `EOF`.
-We can learn more about this through the `eof?` method defined on [`IO`][ruby-doc-io-eof?], the documentation describes it as:
+We can learn more about this in the documentation of the `eof?` method defined on [`IO`][ruby-doc-io-eof?], it is describes as:

 > Returns true if ios is at end of file that means there are no more data to read.
 The stream must be opened for reading or an IOError will be raised.